Learn more about the programs we offer at our Vancouver Office and see if it’s right for you.

 We pride ourselves on our professionalism, client focus, innovation and ability to work as a team.
 If you think you might enjoy working with us, please send us your application.

-Your application should include a cover letter, a complete résumé, and copies of all official transcripts of law school, undergraduate, graduate grades, as well as a list of courses you are enrolled in for the coming academic year.
+Your application should include a cover letter, a complete résumé, and copies of all official transcripts of law school, undergraduate and graduate grades, as well as a list anticipated upper year courses.
 Writing samples and reference letters are not required.

 You may be wondering how the recruitment process works at McCarthy Tétrault.
-First, we will acknowledge receipt of your application by e-mail.
-Then the process will be as follows:
+When we receive your application, we will acknowledge receipt of your application by e-mail.
+Then the process will occur as follows:

 Interviews are conducted in accordance with the Vancouver Bar Association Guidelines which set out an interview call date.
 If you are granted an in-firm interview, you will be contacted at that time.

 Students will meet with at least two of our lawyers during the course of the interview.
 Our interviews are generally an hour long.
 After the interview, you will be given the opportunity to meet with our current students to ask candid questions about their experience at McCarthy Tétrault.

 We appreciate that the recruitment process can be a stressful time for students.
 To make sure the process goes as smoothly as possible, here are few tips:

 - Preparation is key to a successful recruitment experience, so take time to reflect about who you are and what you want.

 - A cover letter should be concise (no more than one page) and indicate briefly why you are applying to McCarthy Tétrault.

 - Use examples in your cover letter to demonstrate your key skills.
 Specific examples are often most compelling!